hayamaster/Suncel-Blog/README.md

 - npm run dev, then access the admin via /admin and login with the same id/pwd you have on app.suncel.io
 - In the left menu, go to Globals and create a global of type Header.
 Add a logo and a link (link+label).
-- Copy the id of the Header created in Globals (button "Copy Id") and replace in the code REPLACE_BY_HEADER_GLOBAL_ID by your header ID
+- Copy the id of the Header created in Globals (button "Copy Id") and replace in the code 649e77fd961da7449f4dcc4a by your header ID
-- Do the same for the footer with a Global type 'Footer', and in the code, replace REPLACE_BY_FOOTER_GLOBAL_ID by your footer ID
+- Do the same for the footer with a Global type 'Footer', and in the code, replace 649e785e961da7449f4dcc84 by your footer ID

 ### Create your first page and add Blocks